onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 .. image:: ../images/acm-participants-protocol/acm-state-change.png

 The flow of the DEPLOY/UNDEPLOY state change messages are shown below.
-But the same flow is true for LOCK/UNLOCK
+But the same flow is true for LOCK/UNLOCK and DELETE

 .. note:: More details of the state machine are available on :ref:`ACM States <acm-states-label>`